ALGORITHM2025

 Waiting for command.

 Step 3.
-Use this correspondence to build an injective $\Delta_0$ pairing function from two arbitrary natural numbers.
+Use this correspondence to build an injective $\Delta_0$ pairing function that takes any two natural numbers and returns a single one.

 $x \in \mathbb{N}:$